I’m not a city slicker at all.

 Private rooms: R 460 per person per night.

 The rooms at Heyyy Bangkok are next level for their price point.
-Expect tastefully decorated bedrooms, modern bathrooms, and a cozy atmosphere.
+Expect tastefully decorated bedrooms, modern bathrooms, and a cosy atmosphere.

 While the hotel does offer dorm rooms, don’t expect a hostel vibe.
 It’s a sophisticated choice that is far away from the party scene of Khao San road.